elesto-dao/elesto/docs/Explanation/ADR/adr-008-inflation.md

 where the columns are:

-#### 1. Year n.
+## 1. Year n.

-The year from the chain starts, 1 is during the first year, 2 the second year, and so on.
+The year from when the chain starts, 1 is during the first year, 2 the second year, and so on.

-#### 2. Current year inflation %
+## 2. Current year inflation %

-The current year inflation is a percentage over the current supply that should be minted for the next year.
+The current year inflation is a percentage over the current supply that will be minted for the next year.
 The percentage is between 0-1.
 The last year percentage (0.019278348) is an adjustment over 0.2 to reach the desired value of 1 billion.

-#### 3. Year inflation supply amount
+## 3. Year inflation supply amount

 The year supply inflation is the theoretical amount that will be minted by the end of the current year.
 It is calculated with the formula: